MicrosoftDocs/windows-dev-docs/hub/dev-environment/android/xamarin-native.md

 ms.technology: "xamarin-android"
 ---

-# Create a sample app with Xamarin.Android
+# Get started developing for Android using Xamarin Native

+This guide will help you to get started using Xamarin Native on Windows to create a cross-platform app that will work on Android devices.

 In this article, you will create a simple Android app using Xamarin.Android and Visual Studio 2019.